Special Education Students

 For parents and students with an IEP or who receive special education services for 20% or more of the school day.
 Students with 504’s or English Language Learners should attend the general open house.

-This session will cover how we support students with learning support services and is a supplement to the Open House.
-The meeting will be held at 5 PM and it is intended for parents and students.
+These sessions will cover how we support students with learning support services and is a supplement to the general information session.
+The meeting will be held at 4:30pm and it is intended for parents and students.
+Registration will begin Wednesday, November 4th after 9:00am.
 If you have questions about special education at BHSEC please email, email@example.com .
-Registration TBD.

 Students Eligible for Special Testing Accommodations